-- (1) Manage adjustment funds safely and efficiently from a long-term perspective. - (2) Develop a benchmark portfolio based on the principle of managing adjustment funds through appropriate diversification across multiple asset classes with different risk/return profiles and other characteristics (hereinafter referred to as "diversified investment") and manage the funds based thereon. - (3) Manage adjustment funds in consideration of the relationship between all Local Public Service Mutual Aid Associations' liabilities related to employees' pension insurance operations and the funds in the future.
+- (1) Manage adjustment funds safely and efficiently from a long-term perspective. - (2) Develop a benchmark portfolio based on the principle of managing adjustment funds through appropriate diversification across multiple asset classes with different risk/return profiles and other characteristics (hereinafter referred to as "diversified investment") and manage the funds based thereon. - (3) In the investment management of adjustment funds, particular attention shall be paid to downside risks in light of the characteristics of a closed pension plan, which receives no new contribution income. - (4) Manage adjustment funds always in consideration of the relationship between liabilities related to long-term benefit service and the funds in the future.